Cynet (company)

 Cynet is a cyber-security company.
-It converges essential cyber security technologies that helps enterprises to identify security loopholes and threat intelligence, and manage endpoint security.
+It converges essential cyber security technologies that help enterprises to identify security loopholes, and threat intelligence, and manage endpoint security.
 It was founded in 2015 in Tel-Aviv, Israel, and is headquartered in Boston, United States.

 History

 Eyal Gruner and Netanel Amar are the co-founders of Cynet.

 In 2015, a team of researchers from Cynet and BugSec discovered vulnerabilities in Next Generation Firewalls.
-In 2016, they discovered major security problem in LG G3 smartphones, leaving millions of devices at risk.
+In 2016, they discovered a major security problem in LG G3 smartphones, leaving millions of devices at risk.

 In June 2018, Cynet received $13 million in investment from Ibex Investors, Norwest Venture Partners, and Shlomo Kramer.

 In March 2021, Cynet raised a 40 million dollar Series C funding round.

 Cynet 360

-Cynet 360 Incidence Response Tool is an all-in-one breach protection platform of Cynet which uses machine learning, artificial intelligence, and automation to manage vulnerabilities, threat intelligence, analyze user behavior, and give endpoint protection within a centrally unified system.
+Cynet 360 Incidence Response Tool is an all-in-one breach protection platform of Cynet which uses machine learning, artificial intelligence, and automation to manage vulnerabilities and threat intelligence, analyze user behavior, and give endpoint protection within a centrally unified system.
 It supports SaaS, IaaS, hybrid, and on-premises deployments.